Is it still possible for us to change the future of our planet?

 Want to learn more?

 Renewable energy from sources like solar, wind, and hydro power made up a quarter of the electricity production in Nigeria in 2022.
 This share has been increasing over the last eight years, with just 17% of Nigeria’s electricity coming from non-fossil fuels in 2014.
-Nigeria’s progress in producing cleaner electricity put them just below the global figure of 30% in 2022.
+Nigeria is historically one of the most fossil fuel dependent countries, but its progress in producing cleaner electricity put them just below the global average of 30% in 2022.

 Want to learn more?